Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

 Contrariwise, months of upfront planning and prototyping are adverse to software, which paces in releases and favors [Minimum Viable Product](https://en.wikipedia.org/wiki/Minimum_viable_product)<sup><b>w</b></sup> ASAP.

-Software is the most automated production that ever existed when copying, scaling, installation, and updates are one-click (or few, or scheduled) and unattended.
+Software is the most automated production ever existed when copying, scaling, installation, and updates are one-click (or few, or scheduled) and unattended.

 <table><tr valign="top"><td>
  <p>A construction engineer, whose modeling tasks mingle with stirring concrete, who is up and there on the spot to supervise the progress and for master classes in laying bricks and blocks, knows tectonics vs. mechanics of materials as well as electrics with electronics, is licensed to operate excavators and cranes, may inspect constructions for cracks, interviews candidates for woodworking ...<br />